4 Tips for Building Maintenance Services Companies Who Want to Sell More

 When you’re just starting your building maintenance business, quick sales are great because you can easily build capital and then re-invest in the company to hire more people and get better tools.

-Sustainable growth means striking a balance between acquiring new customers and earning repeat business, as well as between large commercial buildings and smaller projects (e.g. shop chains).
+Sustainable growth means striking a balance between acquiring new customers and earning repeat business, as well as finding a medium between large commercial buildings and smaller projects (e.g. shop chains).
 Basically, make sure to never put all your eggs in one basket.

 Imagine if 90% of your income came from maintaining hotel heating installations in your area.
 With hotels taking a big hit during 2020, that source of income might have dried up completely, forcing you to pivot.
 Diversifying is great, but you want to do it on your own terms rather than being forced by circumstances.